-Prediction markets put the probability at 16%: Israel and Lebanon normalize relations before 2027.
-Currently, markets see this as unlikely (16% YES).
+Prediction markets put the probability at 10%: Israel and Lebanon normalize relations before 2027.
+Currently, markets see this as unlikely (10% YES).
+Third round of Israel-Lebanon talks to take place in US next week - report.

-Polymarket prices this at 16c YES with $225K in volume.
+Polymarket prices this at 10c YES with $236K in volume.
 Moderate liquidity — use limit orders for positions above $1K to avoid moving the price.

 What does smart money think?
 Get AI verdicts, wallet positioning, signal analysis, and entry targets.